 - those children who are Lesbian, Gay, Bi,or Trans (LGBTQ+) can be targeted by others.
-In some cases, a child who is perceived to be LGBTQ+ can be just as vulnerable as children who identify as LGBTQ+; - those who need a social worker; - those requiring mental health support; - looked after children; - previously looked after children; - children who are homeless even temporarily; - children who are required to give evidence in court either for crimes committed against them or for crimes they have witnessed; - children who are involved in family court proceedings relating to separation and other family matters; - children with family members in prison: these children are at risk of poor outcomes including relative poverty, stigma, isolation and poor mental health.
-The National Information Centre on Children of Offenders, NICCO provides information to support professionals working with offenders and their children, to help mitigate negative consequences. - children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
-If there are concerns about a child in this area, a member of the safeguarding team designated should consider referring them to the Cyber Choices programme.
-This is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing.
-It aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.
+In some cases, a child who is perceived to be LGBTQ+ can be just as vulnerable as children who identify as LGBTQ+; - those who need a social worker; - those who have been subjected to toxic masculinity and Incel ideologies; - those who have been subjected to sustained or harmful misinformation, disinformation, and conspiracy theories - those requiring mental health support; - looked after children; - previously looked after children; - children who are homeless even temporarily; - children who are required to give evidence in court either for crimes committed against them or for crimes they have witnessed; - children who are involved in family court proceedings relating to separation and other family matters; - children with family members in prison: these children are at risk of poor outcomes including relative poverty, stigma, isolation and poor mental health.

+The National Information Centre on Children of Offenders, NICCO provides information to support professionals working with offenders and their children, to help mitigate negative consequences.

+• children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.

+If there are concerns about a child in this area, a member of the designated safeguarding team should consider referring them to the Cyber Choices programme: this is a nationwide police programme supported by the Home Office and led by the National Crime Agency, working with regional and local policing and aiming to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.